-Why would I report the accident to my insurance company if no one is injured?
+Why would I report the accident to my insurance company if no one was injured?

-If the accident was only a “fender-bender,” with nobody injured and only slight damage to the cars, you may be tempted not to report the accident to your insurance company.
-You may believe doing so will only increase your premiums.
+If the accident was only a fender-bender, with nobody injured and only slight damage to the cars, you may be tempted not to report the accident to your insurance company.
+You may think doing so will only increase your premiums.

-While the accident may appear to be minor, you may find that not reporting it to your insurance company is a serious mistake.
+While the accident may appear to be minor, not reporting it to your insurance company is a serious mistake.
+Here’s why….

-Delayed Symptoms: The other driver or passengers may believe they were uninjured, but because the onset of symptoms for some injuries can take hours or even days to appear, the injuries you thought were non-existent, suddenly become very real.
+Delayed Symptoms: The other driver or passengers may believe they were not injured, but because the onset of symptoms for some injuries can take hours or even days to appear, the injuries you thought were non-existent, suddenly become very real.

 No Insurance: The other driver may not have property damage or personal liability coverage.
 If so, the last thing they want is for you to know or for the police to find out.
 That driver knows he or she will be ticketed, or worse, arrested.

-Fraud: While at the scene, the driver and their passengers may say they weren’t injured, but later may decide to “cash-in” on the accident by filing multiple fraudulent claims of whiplash and soft tissue injuries.
+Fraud: While at the scene, the driver and their passengers may say they weren’t injured, but later decide to try and “cash-in” on the accident by filing fraudulent claims of whiplash or other injuries.

-The No-Fault system requires drivers turn to their own insurance company for compensation, and not to the at-fault driver’s insurance company.
+The no-fault system requires drivers turn to their own insurance company for compensation, not to the at-fault driver’s insurance company.
 This includes reimbursement for all medical, chiropractic and dental bills, out-of-pocket expenses, costs of travel to and from treatment, and for lost wages.
-Pain and suffering compensation is not paid under Kentucky’s No-Fault System.
+Pain and suffering compensation is not paid under Kentucky’s no-fault system.